-The operating subsidiaries of Mediacom Broadband LLC have a \$1.4 billion bank credit facility which expires in September 2010.
-The operating subsidiaries of Mediacom LLC have two bank credit facilities, each in the amount of \$550.0 million.
-These credit facilities expire in September 2008 and December 2008, however, their final maturities are subject to earlier repayment on dates ranging from June 2007 to December 2007 if the Company does not refinance its \$200.0 million 8 1/2% senior notes due April 2008 prior to March 31, 2007.
+The Company has two subsidiary bank credit facilities, each in the amount of \$550.0 million.
+These credit facilities expire in September 2008 and December 2008.
+The final maturities of the Company's subsidiary credit facilities are subject to earlier repayment on dates ranging from June 2007 to December 2007 if the Company does not refinance its \$200.0 million 8 1/2% senior notes due April 2008 prior to March 31, 2007.

-The Company has entered into interest rate exchange agreements, which expire from 2002 through 2007, to hedge \$220.0 million of floating rate debt.
-Under the terms of all of the Company's interest rate exchange agreements, the Company is exposed to credit loss in the event of nonperformance by the other parties to the interest rate exchange agreements.
+The Company has entered into interest rate exchange agreements, which expire from 2002 through 2004, to hedge \$170.0 million of floating rate debt.
+Under the terms of the interest rate exchange agreements, the Company exposed to credit loss in the event of nonperformance by the other parties.
 However, the Company does not anticipate their nonperformance.

-On February 4, 2002, the Company filed a registration statement with the SEC under which the Company may sell any combination of common and preferred stock, debt securities, warrants and subscription rights, for a maximum aggregate amount of \$1.5 billion.
+On February 4, 2002, the Company and MCC filed a registration statement with the SEC under which the Company may sell debt securities unconditionally guaranteed by MCC for a maximum amount of \$1.5 billion.
 The SEC declared this registration statement effective on February 13, 2002.
 The Company has not issued any securities under this registration statement.

-As of March 31, 2002, the Company's total debt was approximately \$2.9 billion with about \$1.0 billion of unused credit commitments under all of its credit facilities, of which about \$695.0 million could be borrowed and used for general corporate purposes under the most restrictive covenants in the Company's debt arrangements.
-On such date, about 56% of the Company's outstanding indebtedness was at fixed interest rates or subject to interest rate protection and the Company's weighted average cost of indebtedness, including the Company's interest rate exchange agreements, was approximately 6.7%.
+As of March 31, 2002, the Company's total debt was approximately \$1.5 billion, with about \$430.0 million of unused credit commitments under its bank credit facilities, of which about \$371.0 million could be borrowed and used for general corporate purposes under the most restrictive covenants in the Company's debt arrangements.
+On such date, about 67% of the Company's outstanding indebtedness was at fixed interest rates or subject to interest rate protection, and its weighted average cost of indebtedness, including such interest rate exchange agreements, was approximately 7.0%.
 As of March 31, 2002, the Company was in compliance with all debt covenants.

 Although the Company has not generated earnings sufficient to cover fixed charges, the Company has generated cash and obtained financing sufficient to meet its debt service, working capital, capital expenditure and acquisition requirements.
-The Company expects that it will continue to be able to generate funds and obtain financing sufficient to service the Company's obligations and complete any future acquisitions.
-There can be no assurance that the Company will be able to obtain sufficient financing, or, if it were able to do so, that the terms would be favorable to the Company.
+The Company expects that it will continue to be able to generate funds and obtain financing sufficient to service the Company's obligations and complete its future acquisitions.
+There can be no assurance that the Company will be able to obtain sufficient financing, or, if it were able to do so, that the terms would be favorable to them.